 4. What are your professional goals?

 The jury wants to know what you’re going to do or how you’re going to prepare for the future.
 You must include a clear overview of your goals and how you plan to attain them.
-It is advised that you include the applied scholarship’s contribution to your development.
+It is advised that you include the apply scholarship’s contribution to your development.

 Example: I want to establish a world-class music institution for brilliant but financially disadvantaged pupils.
 Over the years, and through my numerous interactions with artists from all over the world, I’ve seen how many exceptional musicians are denied the opportunity to further their education owing to their inability to pay for music school.
 I want to be a member of the Harvard University Music Society, where I can learn from my peers and supervisors and be at the top of my game.
 As a result, I wish to assist and educate other disadvantaged artists.